 “My goal is to make sure our kids learn music correctly so that they can have control of their careers and control of their lives.
 I don’t want my hip-hop artists to go into a studio and the engineer has to tell them that there are three beats there, or four beats there,” says Mitchell.

 “In any genre we represent, I want us to know all the technical aspects of it so we can control it.”

 WWC’s Fall 2019 session begins September 10.
 Registration and orientation will take place Tuesday, Sept.
 10 at 5PM in the City of Los Angeles “Old Library Building”’ at 1501 E 103rdSt., Los Angeles, CA 90002.
 Applications are available online at www.sappa.net and you can learn more about WWC at wattswillowbrookconservatory.com.

-This article originally appeared in the San Diego Voice.
+This article originally appeared in The Los Angeles Sentinel.